-WMSC begins broadcasting from the new Schmitt Hall Studios
+WMSC begins broadcasting from the new studios at Conrad J. Schmitt Hall.

 On March 20, 2015, WMSC broadcasts the NCAA Division III Women’s Basketball Final Four from Grand Rapids, Michigan.
 Montclair State, after winning the NJAC for the third season in a row, advanced to the Final Four against George Fox – losing 70 to 58.
 The Red Hawks then won the National Third Place Game over Tufts University 56-48.

-On January 2016, WMSC’s new General Manager, Anabella Poland, struck a distribution deal with iHeartRadio expanding the reach of WMSC as well as increasing visibility and discovery opportunity for the station. iHeartRadio announced in January they had just surpassed 80 million register users and it is a highly recognized and respected brand in the US.
+On January 2016, WMSC struck a distribution deal with iHeartRadio expanding the reach of WMSC as well as increasing visibility and discovery opportunity for the station. iHeartRadio announced in January they had just surpassed 80 million register users and it is a highly recognized and respected brand in the US.
 It’s in the name! iHeartRadio and so do we!

 WMSC celebrated it’s 50th anniversary with 100 hours of live, uninterrupted event programming from Sunday, April 16th through Thursday, April 20th and a lineup of current and former DJs.